ssnepenthe/apheleia-cli/README.md

 Apheleia CLI provides an alternate approach to writing WP-CLI commands.
 It eliminates the need for docblock command definitions and should allow you to take full advantage of the autocomplete features in your favorite editor.

-The syntax for Apheleia commands is loosely modeled after both [symfony/console](https://github.com/symfony/console) and [mnapoli/silly](https://github.com/mnapoli/silly/).
+The syntax for Apheleia commands is loosely modeled after the [symfony/console](https://github.com/symfony/console) package.

 ## Warning